-To compute the baseline model's one-shot equilibrium and provide some initial intuition, we first need to specify the policymaker's choices if they receive no information on a policy issue.
-Given that the payoff is the same in each state and that each is equally likely, we assume the policymaker is equally likely to choose p_l or p_r .^{19,20} Now suppose that a policymaker receives a message from special interest i with the salience draw s_i .
+We first need to specify the policymaker's choices if they receive no information on a policy issue.
+Given that the payoff is the same in each state and that each is equally likely, we assume the policymaker is equally likely to choose p_l or p_r .^{21,22} Now, suppose that a policymaker receives a message from special interest i with the salience draw s_i .
 Clearly, the special interest will not be informative.
 The logic is straightforward; suppose that any message sent by the special interest is believed by the policymaker who then chooses p_l if they receive the message $m_i = \theta_l$ and p_r if they receive the message $m_i = \theta_r$, in this case, the special interest always sends the message $m_i = \theta_r$ whatever the realization of θ and hence the only equilibrium with the special interest sending messages involves no credible information transmission.
 The policymaker's and special interests' expected payoffs are then